Pakistan national under-20 football team

 Pakistan national under-20 football team represents Pakistan in international youth football competitions in SAFF U-20 Championship, AFC U-20 Asian Cup and FIFA U-20 World Cup, as well as any other under-20 & under-19 international football tournaments.
 The team is operated under the Pakistan Football Federation.

 The team have qualified for the AFC U-20 Asian Cup three previous times and is yet to qualify for FIFA U-20 World Cup.
 The team will also first take part in the SAFF U-20 Championship in the 2023 edition.

 History

 1960s

 The Pakistan national youth team first participated at the 1962 AFC Youth Championship held in Bangkok, with former Kolkata Mohammedan player Hafiz Rashid as head coach, and Muhammad Saleem as captain.
+In the tournament, the team finished third in their group, After being defeated 2–4 by Hong Kong, the team won over Singapore by 4–0, with Muhammad Aslam and Turab Ali scoring a goal each, along with a brace from Muhammad Taqi.
+The next match against Indonesia was won by a scoreline of 3–0.
+Ismail Chichi scoring once, Aboojan and Mahmood Ahmad adding the other two goals. they were eventually defeated by South Korea 0–4.
+Finishing behind Indonesia and South Korea.

-In August 1965, the youth national team coached by Moideen Kutty, and captained by Javid Muhammad toured the Soviet Union, where they played several test matches, losing 1–5 against Kirovobad Club at Baker, 2–4 against Ararat Club at Yerevan, 1–4 against Volga Club at Kalinin, 2–9 against Shinnik Club at Yaroslavl, and 1–3 against Spartak Club at Orel.
+In August 1965, the youth national team coached by Moideen Kutty, and captained by Javid Muhammad toured the Soviet Union, where they played several test matches, losing 1–5 against Kirovobad Club at Baker, where Sardar Aslam converted a penalty, 2–4 against Ararat Club at Yerevan, with Ayub Dar and Javid scoring, 1–4 against Volga Club at Kalinin, 2–9 against Shinnik Club at Yaroslavl, reducing the margin through Younus and Ayub Dar.
+And 1–3 against Spartak Club at Orel, the lone goal scored by Younus.